Notice: Your browser is not supported or outdated so some features of the site might not be available.

 2. Best Apple Monitor For Mac Mini

-Should you want an Apple product to complete your ecosystem, consider the Apple Studio Display instead.
-Besides the added cost, it's different from the Acer Nitro XV275K P3biipruzx in a few ways because it doesn't support HDR at all and has worse picture quality in dark rooms, so it's not something to consider if you want to edit videos in HDR.
+Should you want an Apple product to complete your ecosystem, consider the Apple Studio Display.
+Besides the added cost, it's different from the BenQ MOBIUZ EX321UX in a few ways because it doesn't support HDR at all, so it's not something to consider if you want to edit videos in HDR.
 It also comes with a less ergonomic stand, but there's a variant you can get with a VESA adapter if you want to mount it instead.

-However, there are a few advantages to getting this over the Acer.
-As Apple advertises the Mac Mini to pair perfectly with the Studio Display, there are a few features you can only get on the monitor with a macOS device, like its extremely accurate sRGB mode.
-You can also change the monitor's settings directly from your Mac Mini.
-Plus, the monitor has a higher 5k resolution, which results in the optimal PPI that macOS aims for, and it has better text clarity than the Acer.
-It also has four USB-C ports to which you can connect your devices, including one Thunderbolt 3 port.
+There are a few advantages to getting the Apple over the BenQ.
+As Apple advertises the Mac mini to pair perfectly with the Studio Display, there are a few features you can only get on the monitor with a macOS device, like its extremely accurate sRGB mode.
+You can also change the monitor's settings directly from your Mac mini.
+Plus, the monitor has a higher 5k resolution, which results in the optimal PPI that macOS aims for, and it has better text clarity than the BenQ.
+It also has three USB-C ports to which you can connect your devices, including one Thunderbolt 3 port.
+It even has a built-in webcam and microphone, which many monitors don't come with.

 3. Best Ultrawide Monitor For Mac Mini

-If you don't need an Apple-specific monitor or find the 27-inch screen on the Acer Nitro XV275K P3biipruzx too small and need more space to work with, consider an ultrawide monitor like the Dell U4025QW.
+If you don't need an Apple-specific monitor or find the 32-inch screen on the BenQ MOBIUZ EX321UX too small and need more space to work with, consider an ultrawide monitor like the Dell U4025QW.
 With a 21:9 aspect ratio and 40-inch screen size, it's easy to multitask with different windows open, which is useful if you're a video editor, as you can see more of your timeline at once.
-However, it has worse picture quality than the Acer because it doesn't have Mini LED backlighting, and its local dimming feature is terrible, so blacks look gray and highlights don't pop in HDR.
+However, its image quality isn't as good.
+Unlike the BenQ its highlights don't pop in HDR, its colors are much less vivid, and deep blacks look grayer in a dark room with local dimming on, so it's not as good for editing HDR content.

-However, one of the advantages of getting this monitor over the Acer is its massive USB hub.
-It includes five USB-C and five USB-A ports to connect a variety of devices, and it supports Thunderbolt 4 for faster data transfer and higher bandwidth than the Acer.
-Plus, it even supports daisy chaining to a second display, ideal if you want even more screen space.
+That said, it does have some added productivity features.
+It has a massive USB hub that's much larger than the BenQ's.
+It includes three USB-C and five USB-A ports to connect a variety of devices, and it supports Thunderbolt 4 for faster data transfer and higher bandwidth than the Thunderbolt 3 support on the Apple Studio Display.
+Plus, it even supports daisy-chaining to a second display, ideal if you want even more screen space.
 However, this monitor is expensive, and you can also check out the Dell U3425WE if you want a cheaper ultrawide.
 That said, it has a lower resolution and doesn't support HDR.

 4. Best Mid-Range Monitor For Mac Mini